RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Add media queries.
 Fix community and footer section.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix overflow text in feature section.
 Fix spacing in community section.

+### Day 26: March 7, 2024

+**Today's Progress**: I am still working on the features and community sections.
+I fixed the overflow text in the feature section.

+**Thoughts**: I am wondering if I should start the CSS over completely.

+**To Do**: Add media queries.
+Fix community and footer section.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix spacing in community section.